 Open Access Fund

-The Northwestern Open Access Fund, provided by Northwestern University Libraries, supports Northwestern scholars who wish to make their journal articles or ebooks openly available immediately upon publication and to support gold open access publishers around the world.
+The Northwestern Open Access Fund, provided by Northwestern University Libraries, supports Northwestern graduate and undergraduate student scholars who wish to make their journal articles or ebooks openly available immediately upon publication and to support gold open access publishers around the world.
 The gold open access journal or ebook model publishes all of a journal’s articles or the entire ebook as open access and allows for freely available access immediately upon publication.

 Award eligibility and stipulations

-The Fund will help cover article processing charges (APC) or ebook publication charges to publish as open access if a Northwestern author does not have other sources to pay these charges.
+The Fund will help cover article processing charges (APC) or ebook publication charges to publish as open access.

 - The funding is intended to pay for article processing costs or ebook publishing fees.
 It does not cover the costs for peripherals, such as images or color enhancement of images, or supplemental data storage or publication.

-- There is a fiscal year limit of up to $3000 per one single award per article or ebook with no claim to unspent funds from the single fiscal year award (September through August).
+- There is a fiscal year limit of up to $3,500 per one single award per article or ebook with no claim to unspent funds from the single fiscal year award.

 Frequently asked questions